virginie-do/e-SNLI-VE/README.md

 * e-SNLI-VE-2.0: Corrected Visual Textual Entailment with Natural Language Explanations [[arXiv]](http://arxiv.org/abs/2004.03744) [1]

+It will be presented at the 2020 CVPR workshop on [Fair, Data-efficient and Trusted Computer Vision](https://fadetrcv.github.io/).

 ## Dataset

 The e-SNLI-VE-2.0 dataset is located in the folder `data/`.
 It extends both [SNLI-VE](https://github.com/necla-ml/SNLI-VE) [2] and [e-SNLI](https://github.com/OanaMariaCamburu/e-SNLI) [3]